7 Things You Need to Know About Filing your FAFSA

 If you plan to apply for college financial aid to help you pay for college, you may be wondering, what is the FAFSA?
-This Sunday, October 1st, the Free Application for Federal Student Aid (FAFSA) officially opened for the 2018-2019 school year.
+On October 1st, the Free Application for Federal Student Aid (FAFSA) officially opened for the 2019-2020 school year.
 Millions of high school seniors and college students will submit FAFSA applications in order to qualify for financial aid.
 We’ll break down exactly what the FAFSA is, when to apply, and what information is required.

 What is the FAFSA?

 The FAFSA is a form that students need to file every year in order to qualify for college level federal aid, work-study, grants and even merit-based scholarships.

 In order to fill out the FAFSA, you’ll need information like you and your parents’ social security numbers, records of you and your parents’ income, and records of your parents’ bank statements and investments.
 For high school seniors hoping to qualify for scholarships and grants for college next fall, that means that you’ll have to fill out your FAFSA now to be eligible for aid when you get to college.

 The deadline to submit the 2019-2020 FAFSA is June 30, but it’s in your best interest to file your FAFSA early.
 Many colleges and states allocate funds, such as Pell Grants, on a first-come, first-served basis, and research shows that students who file their FAFSA in the first three months can more than double their aid.